 Bye.

-We appreciate you uh joining us.
+We appreciate you joining us.

-Uh that's coming up next as we continue.
+That's coming up next as we continue.

 People who enter the United States without our permission are illegal aliens, and illegal aliens should not be treated the same as people who entered the U.S. legally.

-The president's decision to end DACA was heartless, and it was brainless.
+The president's decision to end DACA was heartless and it was brainless.

 When we use phrases like undocumented workers, we convey a message to the American people that their government is not serious about combating illegal immigration.